477: No Such Thing As ShatGPT

 And you can give yourself goosebumps if you think of, you know,

 Is there anything else you can give me?
 Anything else?
 No, it's just colored pencils.
-It's my leadership pencil.
+It's my leadership.

 It's not much of a superhero thing, is it, Dan, really?

-Like, you know, if you turn up at the X-Men Academy and say that this is what I think is a good thing.
+Like, you know, if you turn up at the X-Men Academy and say that this is what I get.
 Well, it kind of is.

 Yeah, yeah, yeah.